 To explain the production, the sound is clear enough but not overdone.
-It's not exactly
+It's not

-as the guitars do, so it may not be right to bury them in the mix.
+much as the guitars do, so it may not be right to bury them in the mix.

 In some places, one can find doom-inspired riffs, maybe in the vein of Dissection's

 The Somberlain.
 There is definitely a dark and somber atmosphere being created with this work.
 "Through Gardens of

 Grief" is one of the best songs on here, and features brilliant harmonies.
 There is also another violin piece in this song,